CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 ![Microsoft Azure - Available instances](../../images/cloud-application-manager/microsoft-azure/available-instances-9.png)

-We strongly recommend synchronize your Azure provider before you try to register the virtual machine.
-This due to such instance may be registered by another user before you try to register it.
-This way you can avoid this kind of problems.
+You should first synchronize your Azure provider before trying to register the virtual machine, so you get the current available instances that can be registered along with their statuses.

 ### Azure Native Resources